fgl27/SmartTwitchTV/README.md

 Contributing instructions
 ==============

-Any Help is welcome as today this repo is maintain by one single developer, if you can help by developing push a PR, if you can't but have ideas on how to improve this share it via a [email](mailto:fglfgl27@gmail.com) or [open a issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose)
+Any Help is welcome you can use a github PR, [issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose) or send a [email](mailto:fglfgl27@gmail.com).

 About this fork
 ===============